AbangLZU/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to look at the training loss and validation loss.

 My first step was to use a convolution neural network model similar to the the Nvidia model, I thought this model might be appropriate after reading their paper.